-● Compare your predictions with what you read. ● If you don't understand a section read it again slowly.
+Compare your predictions with what you read. • If you don't understand a section read it again slowly.
 Read it aloud.

 A long time ago, the peacock was a very plain bird.
-His feathers and tail were brown and dirty, and he had funny wrinkled feet.
-One day, while Peacock was busy pecking away at food on the ground, Indra, the god of the sky, raced by.
+His feathers and tail were brown

 "Where are you going in such a hurry?" asked Peacock.